Curated with aloha by

 Thanks for your previous response.
 It was quite helpful, but we ran into issues finding suppliers that were able to provide the Black Chrome finish to our fasteners due to apparent governmental regulations.

 We typically spec 18-8 SS, 304L, and in some cases 316L for our fasteners.
 Everything we spec is an "off the shelf" item in the US, if that makes a difference.
 We have no issues finding the correct hardware in SS, but we have continually struggled with an appropriate black finish.
 E-Coating was an option we had went with for awhile, but have since abandoned due to inconsistencies in finish thickness, and the fact that the finish chips and flakes so easily.
-E-Coat or powder coat is simply not an option due to the machine tolerance required, as well as the cost and volume of hardware we purchase annually.
+Powder coat is simply not an option due to the machine tolerance required, as well as the cost and volume of hardware we purchase annually.

 Our current path has led us to a "Low Temp Black Oxide" but we have concerns about that due to potential for corrosion when applied incorrectly or contaminated as I've read in other threads here on your site.